Garden Tips

 Vegetable Gardens

 Put a mailbox out at your garden.
 Keep a pair of gloves and small hand tools in it.
 I also tried something new this past summer.
 I kept a curved linoleum knife out in the garden.
-Sometimes when you are out for a stroll and not intending to pick anything you end up picking anyways.
+Sometimes when you are out for a stroll and not intending to pick anything you end up finding something in need of harvesting.
 It was always there, ready and waiting.
-It was good for picking broccoli, squash, cucumbers and anything else that needed to be cut.
+It is good for picking broccoli, squash, cucumbers and anything else that needs to be cut.
 I also started leaving buckets out there for impromptu pickings.

 These cages are also good for cucumber trellises.
 Grow 4 to 8 cucumber plants around 1 cage.
 This makes finding the cukes so much easier.
-Your cages should last for many years.
+Your cages should last for the rest of your gardening years.

-Broccoli produces one large head and if you keep cutting off the shoots you can have broccoli all summer long from those same plants.
+Broccoli produces one large head and if you keep cutting off the shoots you can have broccoli all season long, past your first frosts, from those same plants.
 When you cut off your flower heads, cut a nice long stem along with the flower head.
 This will encourage larger side shoots.
 If all you cut is the heads without long stems then your side shoots will be small.
+Side shoots are called florets.

 Check on your gardens almost daily.
 Do your plants need water?
 Are there any pests bothering your plants?
 Does anything need harvesting?
 Does anything need your attention?
-Sometimes a pest can do great damage in a day’s time or something needs water.
+Sometimes a pest can do great damage in a day's time or something needs water.
 If another day were to go by it is possible that a plant might be lost.
-Zucchini is a vegetable that needs a watchful eye.
-You never know when one is going to take over the neighborhood.
+Zucchini and Summer Squash are vegetables that need a watchful eye.
+Before you know it, they become baseball bats!

 Flower Gardens

-Early Spring Color – Pansies are great fun in the spring because they can take cold temperatures.
-We never could figure out where the term “pansy” came from in terms of a weakling because these plants are not weak.
-They don’t care much for the hot summer temps but sure are enjoyable in the spring and fall.
+Early Spring Color - Pansies are great fun in the spring because they can take cold temperatures.
+We never could figure out where the term "pansy" came from in terms of a weakling because these plants are not weak.
+They don't care much for the hot summer temps but sure are enjoyable in the spring and fall and can tolerate frosts.

 Hardy Mums need a small amount of attention early in the season.
 For approximately the first 6 to 8 weeks of new growth you need to pinch off 1/3 of the height 3 times.
-For example in Zone 5 that computes to having done the last pinching by July 4th.
-This will cause your plants to be full and have a good shape.
-(Sometimes if I have a slow growing mum, I won’t pinch as much off but I will pinch to encourage bushiness.)
+For example in Zone 5 that computes to having done the last pinching by July 4th. ("Three times before the 4th of July") This will cause your plants to be full, compact and have a good shape.
+(Sometimes if I have a slow growing mum, I won't pinch as much off but I will pinch to encourage bushiness.)

 Hardy Mums need to be thinned out every 3 to 4 years.
-Dig up the edges of the plant to make new starts, making nice clumps of new growth with at least 3 stems to each clump.
-The inside of the plant (mother plant) can be thrown into the compost pile.
-You are making a compost pile aren’t you?
+Dig up the plant and make new clumps with at least 3 stems to each clump.
+The inside of the plant (mother plant) can be thrown into the compost pile if worn out.
+You are making a compost pile aren't you?

 If you grow annual poppies, amaranth, lemon balm and other plants that reseed heavily, make sure you either deadhead or collect the ripe seeds before they all fall to the ground.
 There will be plenty of seeds you miss for next years crop.
 If too many seeds are allowed to reseed, they will be overcrowded.
-Overcrowded plants are small, skinny and the blossoms are inferior.
+Overcrowded plants are small, skinny and the blossoms are inferior; more is not better.

 Landscape fabric can be wonderful for beds where you are mostly using foundation plantings and not planting a lot of new flowers.
 The fabric holds in moisture and keeps out weeds.
-Black plastic used to be used years ago but it was discovered that worms wouldn’t grow under the plastic; no worms and you have unhealthy soil.
+Black plastic is not desirable because worms don't grow under the plastic; no worms and you have unhealthy soil.

 Poppies, cosmos and tulips can be touchy about being cut for indoors.
 Sear the freshly cut stems with a lighter or match to help preserve them longer as cut flowers.